 2009: The company joint ventures with Condotte America and Community Asphalt and wins the bid for a $559 million Design-Build-Finance major interchange at SR 826/ SR 836 in Miami-Dade County.
 The project includes forty-seven bridges including four segmental flyovers at third and fourth levels.
 Again, design concepts and innovative ideas save FDOT $45 million as compared to the second bidder.

 2010: The company expands its operations to include a Prestress-Precast Division in association with Florida Rock and Sand Prestress and Precast.
 Mr. Lawrence Garret heads the Prestress Division.
-The Prestress Division is providing all concrete piling, Florida I-Beams, MSE wall panels and Type K temporary barrier walls for the $559 million major interchange, as well as for other projects.
+The Prestress Division provides concrete piling, Florida I-Beams, MSE wall panels and Type K temporary barrier walls.

 2011: The de Moya Group wins a $54 million Design-Build project for a section of I-95 in Indian River County and enters into teaming agreements with other contractors and engineering companies to pursue numerous Design-Build projects throughout the state of Florida, including Ft.
 Myers, Jacksonville, Tampa, Orlando, and the Treasure Coast.
 Kristina de Moya, P.E. joins the firm to assist in expansion plans and help manage project pursuits statewide.

-2012: The de Moya Group receives the highest technical score and wins the $134 million I-4 Widening Design-Build Project in Volusia County for FDOT District 5 beginning work on one of the largest infrastructure projects in Central Florida in the past decade.
+2012: The de Moya Group receives the highest technical score and wins the $134 million I-4 Widening Design-Build Project in Volusia County for FDOT District 5 beginning work on one of the largest infrastructure projects in Central Florida.